 1. Know What We're Looking For In The First Place

 Here's what I'm generally looking for: personal essays, think pieces pegged to events in news, pop culture or feminism, editorials, reported pieces, experiments, and really, any other super-strong work you'd like to reach a large audience with.
 If you are writing a reaction to a current event, be sure to submit it the day of the event or in the 24 hours after —the news cycle moves very quickly, so you'll want to write any reactions as soon as possible.
 As far as length, 1000-1500 words is your sweet spot, but there's some room on either end.

 We only accept pieces that haven't been published elsewhere, and of course, you should be familiar with the site and tone of Bustle.
 Know that if I haven't worked with you before, I will always need to see a full draft before I commit to running a piece.
 That said, you can pitch an idea first and get my opinion on whether it's a fit for the site in the first place (more on that in a minute) before writing up a full draft.

 2. Make Sure Your Subject Line Doesn't Sound Like PR

-Because I get lots of spam to email@example.com, you want to be sure your subject line makes it clear you're not a PR rep. The main way to do this is not to get too fancy, vague, or cheesy.
+You want to be sure your subject line makes it clear you're not a PR rep. The main way to do this is not to get too fancy, vague, or cheesy.
 Your subject line can read like a sample headline, for example, "SUBMISSION: 6 Reasons Pitch Perfect Is The Ultimate Feminist Film, “PITCH: What I Learned About Love From Losing My Mother (Draft Attached)” NOT “Funky Freelancer Wants To Write About Sex!” or “Hi Bustle!”
-These days, we are using a system called Submittable, so if you send an email to firstname.lastname@example.org, you will be automatically prompted to submit your work through that system.
+These days, we are using a system called Submittable to field all pitches and submissions.